LifeofDan-EL/100-days-of-code/log.md

 ### Day 36 August 18, 2020

 **Today's Progress:** Looked at exceptions and taming exceptions.
-The [problem of the day](assets/digitsOrNot.png) was cool too, solved a problem in 6 lines when the I was seeing solutions with 15 lines and more.
+The [problem of the day](assets/digitsOrNot.png) was cool tho, solved a problem in 6 lines when I was seeing solutions with 15 lines and more.
 I feel proud.

 **Thoughts:** Nothing much, there is this problem that works on my IDE but is failing online.